‘Vanderpump Rules’ Fans React To Picture of Lala Kent & Scheana Shay in Bikinis

 “We have been very mommy oriented.
 I check in on her, she checks in on me.
 We’ve obviously had our issues but but this d*** girl, she just – I just can’t but look at her and be like I love you so can we stop the nonsense, you know, why do we keep attacking each other,” said the reality television personality.

-During a March 2022 episode of her podcast, “Give Them Lala,” Kent revealed that she would her daughter and Stassi Schroeder’s child, Hartford, to be preschool classmates.
-She explained that she would also like Summer to be Ocean’s classmate, but it may be difficult because Shay lives in Palm Springs, San Diego, and Los Angeles throughout the year.
+During a March 2022 episode of her podcast, “Give Them Lala,” Kent revealed that she would like her daughter and Stassi Schroeder’s child, Hartford, to be preschool classmates.
+She explained that she also wanted Summer to be Ocean’s classmate, but it may be difficult because Shay lives in Palm Springs, San Diego, and Los Angeles throughout the year.

 “The thing that is hard with Scheana is that she lives the dream where she has her place in L.A., she has her place in San Diego, she has her place in Palm Springs, she travels.
 Like she lives such a fun, fun life.
 But what’s hard is, like I always know that she’s constantly on the move,” said Kent.